danielrcollins1/OED-Expanded/x-additional-material.md

 **Beast-master**: Gain a +4 to reaction/morale checks with animals and may treat one animal at a time, of a lower Hit Die, as a Hireling.
 It does not take a share of treasure, but you do need to pay upkeep costs.
 It takes a share of XP and gains levels as a Fighter.

 **Blind Fight**: You avoid penalties in melee combat against unseen opponents (invisibility, darkness, etc.).
-Note this does not allow spotting at a distance.
+Note this does not affect ranged attacks or allow spotting at a distance.

 **Pugilist**: You do not suffer a -4 to hit when making unarmed attacks, which now do 1d4 base damage, plus your full Strength bonus.
 On an attack roll of 20, opponents must Save vs Death or be stunned (unable to move/act) for 1 round.